-Get to know GCIR staff members as they share their expertise and unique perspectives on key issues impacting immigrant, refugee, and asylum seeker communities.
+Get to know GCIR staff and board members as they share their expertise and unique perspectives on key issues impacting immigrant, refugee, and asylum seeker communities.

 When I began writing this blog post, I was asked “what do you want readers to take away from it?”
 Immediately I knew my answer: Undocumented people have the right to be in positions of power, to be compensated fairly for their labor, and to be valued for the expertise they bring to the table.
 Undocumented people deserve much more than we’ve given them.